TiagoTitericz/chapter2-py4e/README.md

 Exercise 5: (Advanced) Change the socket program so that it only shows data after the headers and a blank line have been received.
 Remember that recv receives characters (newlines and all), not lines.

+## Chapter 13 - Web Services

+Exercise 1: Change either geojson.py or geoxml.py to print out the two character country code from the retrieved data.
+Add error checking so your program does not traceback if the country code is not there.
+Once you have it working, search for “Atlantic Ocean” and make sure it can handle locations that are not in any country.